Arroyo, Verdugo, Hill lead Red Sox over skidding Pirates 8-3 - WHIZ News

 UP NEXT

-Red Sox: RHP Nathan Eovaldi (5-3, 4.45) will start Thursday night as Boston tries to sweep the three-game series.
-He is 1-1 with a 6.32 ERA in six starts since missing five weeks with lower back inflammation.
+Red Sox: Winckowski (5-5, 4.69) will try to help Boston sweep the three-game series.
+He is 2-0 with a 3.45 ERA in his last three starts after losing his previous four outings.

 Pirates: RHP JT Brubaker (2-10, 4.45) is winless in six starts since the beginning of July, going 0-3 with a 4.88 ERA.